 The required text and companion audio recordings are critical to your success in the class.
 You have options for gaining access to this crucial material.

 - The best option is to purchase (or rent, if available) a new or used copy of current version of the text and recordings through the college bookstore.

-- Because updates to our text and recordings have been very minor, you may use the previous edition.
-Be careful to get the “brief” edition of the text with the recordings.
+- Because updates to the current edition of our text and recordings have been very minor, you may use the previous edition.
+Be careful to get the “brief” 7th edition of the text with the recordings.
 (Check with the instructor if you have an even older edition.)